Social Security Retirement Benefits - Things to Know

 What Are the Consequences of Claiming Social Security Early?

 Wondering if you should start taking Social Security at age 62?
 It's only natural to ask this question.
-After all, age 62 is the earliest age you can begin drawing on Social Security benefits, and like many people, you are probably inclined to start drawing benefits as soon as you can.
+After all, age 62 is the earliest age you can begin drawing on Social Security benefits, and like many, you are probably inclined to start drawing benefits as soon as you can.

 Before you head to your nearest Social Security office to apply, evaluate all your options.
 Starting Social Security is almost an irrevocable decision - once you start collecting Social Security, you can only stop benefits if you are within the fist 12 months after starting and in that case you have to repay what you received so far.
 Your other option for pausing benefits is once you are over your full retirement age you can suspend benefits (sometimes called a voluntary suspension).